dotnet/roslyn/docs/features/patterns.work.md

   - [ ] static bool for active patterns
   - [ ] instance bool for captured data (regex)
   - [ ] Do we want to support "breakpoints inside" patterns (#9095)
+- [ ] What is the correct precedence of *throw-expression*?
+Should *assignment* be allowed as its subexpression?

 Progress checklist:
 - [ ] Add a decision tree to enable